micahamd/batch-processor-chatbot/readme.md

 - When processing documents, ask specific questions about the content, e.g., "Summarize the main points of this report."
 - Experiment with different AI models for your workflow.
 As of July 7, 2024, Claude 3.5 appears useful for most use cases, GPT is good for image generation and audio transcription, and Gemini for its immense context window.
 - Use the chat history feature for more context-aware conversations.
+- Leverage the new "Add Context" feature for processing that requires additional background information.

+## ⚠️ Important Notes

+- **Token Limits**: The application currently does not have built-in token limiters.
+Users must be cautious about the amount of data they process, especially with large files or extensive chat histories.
+If you need to implement token limits, you'll need to modify the code in the 'processor.py' file for each AI service.
+- **Performance**: The application processes requests on the main thread.
+For large files or batch processing, expect the UI to be unresponsive until processing is complete.
+- **File Compatibility**: While the chatbot supports various file types, complex files (especially PDFs with many images) may cause issues due to token limits or processing time.
+- **API Usage**: Be mindful of your API usage, as processing multiple files or using the chat history feature can quickly consume your quota.

+## 🛠️ Future Improvements

+- Implement built-in token limiting to prevent API overuse.
+- Add multi-threading for improved UI responsiveness during processing.
+- Expand model options and fine-tune existing integrations.
+- Implement error handling for API failures and network issues.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.